 Aramis Knight, Saagar Shaikh, Rish Shah, Zenobia Shroff, Mohan Kapur, Matt Lintz, Yasmeen Fletcher, Laith Naki, Azhar Usman, Travina Springer, and Nimra Bucha are among the supporting cast members.
 Adil El Arbi & Bilall Fallah, Meera Menon, and Sharmeen Obaid-Chinoy directed the episodes.

 Spider-Man: Into The Spider-Verse 2 – October 7, 2022

 The animation technique shown in Spider-Man: Into the Spider-Verse, which was released in December 2018 and rapidly became one of the most beloved superhero movies ever made, required several years to develop in addition to the story.

 Sony Pictures disclosed plans for a sequel to Into the Spider-Verse shortly before the film’s release.
 Into the Spider-Verse set up two sequels, allowing Miles Morales’ tale to branch out in numerous directions.
-The sequel to Spider-Man: Into the Spider-Verse has been set for release in 2022, and will feature Japanese Spider-Man.
+The sequel to Spider-Man: Into the Spider-Verse is set for release in 2022 and will feature Japanese Spider-Man.